 Simple things like replying to comments and engaging consumers through social media can help build customer loyalty.
 Especially in the early stages, your initial customers are key to converting new ones.
 Arming them to be advocates by providing good service enables them to spread brand awareness and trust.
 Brand awareness and trust = growth.

-During the initial growth phase of a startup, it’s essential that your team shares the same mindset, vision and values.
+During the initial growth phase of a startup, it’s essential that your team shares the same mindset, vision, and values.
 Your team should be made up of driven and motivated individuals who value the growth of the company as much as you do and will make similar sacrifices to ensure it.
 One wrong team member can damage the effectiveness of the team by 30 to 40%.
 So choose your team members wisely.

 In the beginning stages, while your team is still small, establish a consistent means for open communications.
-When you can’t be in the same space physically, utilize tools like Slack to ensure that steady line of communication doesn’t waver.
-With a philosophy of transparency team members are more prone to voice new ideas and suggestions for improvement.
+When you can’t be in the same space physically, utilize tools like Slack to ensure that a steady line of communication doesn’t waver.
+With a philosophy of transparency, team members are more prone to voice new ideas and suggestions for improvement.
 As author George Bernard Shaw once said, “The single biggest problem in communication is the illusion that it has taken place.”

 Growth can be exciting and make you crave for more.
 Before you jump the gun, however, you need to make sure you have all the necessary pieces in place.
 A contractor wouldn’t build to the penthouse of a building before making sure it had a solid foundation.
 Neither should you.